 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file that contains a docket and all of the filings and documents filed in the court case.
 You can access the court records on the internet, or at the Daviess County Clerk of Court office where the case was filed.

 Each state maintains records of their state citizen’s criminal background.
 These state databases are all connected and you can track criminal histories from any other state.
-You are able to go to the Daviess County Courthouse and inquire, or check the website.
+You are able to go to the Daviess County Courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if it was in a different state entirely, you may have to pay for a more comprehensive search.

 - Drug crimes like possession or trafficking.